Fish Oil for Arthritis

 Featured fish oil omega 3 fatty acids supplement

-The pharmaceutical-grade omega-3 supplement my husband and I take, Omega Guard by Shaklee Corporation, has been formulated to minimize odor and fishy aftertaste, and contains higher levels of EPA and DHA than leading brands.
+The pharmaceutical-grade omega-3 supplement my husband and I take, Omega Guard by the industry leader since 1956, has been formulated to minimize odor and fishy aftertaste, and contains higher levels of EPA and DHA than leading brands.
 It is free of impurities and contaminants such as lead, mercury, arsenic, cadmium, dioxins and PCBs.

-It is made by a company founded in 1956, a recognized leader in the natural nutrition industry.
+It is made by a company with a conscience, a recognized leader in the natural nutrition industry.
 The science behind each of their products is second to none.
-They’ve invested more than $250 million in clinical testing, research and development and have over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+They’ve invested more than $250 million in clinical testing, research and development and have over 100 published studies in peer-reviewed scientific journals—more than any other nutritional company!

 Just two softgels equals one daily serving dose, containing over 1200 mg of natural fish oil, consisting of omega-3 fatty acids (363 mg EPA, 240 mg DHA) and 65 mg of five other fatty acids.
 Note: the label reads: "Take 2 softgels one or two times daily with meals."
 If taking four daily, the mg count is: 2400-726-480-130.

 Fish oil supplements not only are an important source of omega-3 fatty acids for joint health, they’re also beneficial to your overall heart health.
 I highly recommend what my husband and I consider the best fish-oil supplement available in the world.
 It's a 180 softgel size, a 90-day supply at two a day, or 45-day supply at four a day.
 It's also available in a 60-count size.
 Decide for yourself.
 Try it and see if this natural, safe treatment works for you.

 Disclaimer: Health statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease